Celery juice is best drunk freshly squeezed. I·DO sells fresh celery juice in bulk packs.

 What's the deal with the celery juice trend?

-Can everyone drink celery juice regularly?
+Is it safe for everyone to drink celery juice regularly?

-Would you rather tap your own beer instead of pressing it yourself?
+Prefer to tap your own beer instead of pressing it yourself?

 Sources:

-- Celery Juice, The Ultimate Superfood Drink for Your Health – Strong Immune System, Healthy Gut, Radiantly Beautiful Skin (Author: Anthony William, translated by Jochen Lehner | Publisher: Arkana, 2019 | ISBN 3641119219 | 232 pages)
+- Celery Juice, The Ultimate Superfood Drink for Your Health – Strong Immune System, Healthy Gut, Radiant Skin (Author: Anthony William, translated by Jochen Lehner | Publisher: Arkana, 2019 | ISBN 3641119219 | 232 pages)

 - https://www.medicalnewstoday.com/articles/324932

-- https://eatsmarter.de/ernaehrung/gesund-ernaehren/seleriesaft
+- https://eatsmarter.de/ernaehrung/gesund-ernaehren/selleriesaft